 Still almost completely covered in untouched jungle and officially protected as part of Tarutao National Marine Park, the Adang archipelago's other 22 islands beckon nature lovers who might be put off by Lipe.
 The tranquil beaches, waterfalls and snorkelling sites of Ko Adang, Ko Rawi and Ko Hin Ngam, among others, can be reached by a leisurely longtail or challenging kayak ride from Lipe.

-After being settled by Muslim fishermen and Urak Lawoi sea gypsies around the turn of the 20th century, a Thai businessman purchased a chunk of Lipe in the 1970s.
+After being settled by Urak Lawoi sea gypsies around the turn of the 20th century, a Thai businessman purchased a chunk of Lipe in the 1970s.
 Descendants of the original inhabitants have grappled with government and big-business forces over land ownership rights for some time.
 New barbed-wire fences are perhaps the first signs of future development on Lipe's pristine western peninsula, though it remains unclear who might profit from it.
+The national park also increasingly exerts a hold on Lipe, now charging foreign visitors a 200-baht entry fee.

-One driving force behind Lipe's development frenzy is a recent influx in Thai and Malay tourists who have caught wind of the island's beauty — and increasingly have the disposable income to get there.
+One driving force behind Lipe's development frenzy is a recent influx in Thai, Malay, Chinese and other Asian tourists who have caught wind of the island's beauty — and increasingly have the disposable income to get there.
 Whether this spike in overall visitors is sustainable or not (we think not), some would argue that the many new and expanded resorts are simply the result of supply and demand.

 Virtually every room on the island was full during the busiest times of the 2013 – '14 season, forcing some who arrived without reservations to sleep in tents or on the beaches.
 It's easy for Westerners to take the moral high ground and condemn the development, but this is a Thai island near the Malaysia border, and the Thais and Malays have every right to enjoy it.